Color-Of-Code/website/content/pages/patterns/patterns.md

 | Lock                                           | One thread puts a "lock" on a resource, preventing other threads from accessing or modifying it |
 | Double checked locking                         | "double-checked locking optimization".
 Reduce the overhead of acquiring a lock by first testing the locking criterion (the 'lock hint') in an unsafe manner; only if that succeeds does the actual lock proceed((In some language/hardware combinations, can be unsafe.
 It can therefore sometimes be considered an anti-pattern)) |
 | Read write lock                                | Allows concurrent read access to an object but requires exclusive access for write operations |

+## Functional programming principles

+* functions are things
+* composition everywhere
+* types are NOT classes

+Patterns:

+* Strive for totality (total functions cover the domain)
+* Use static types for domain modelling and documentation
+* Parametrize everything (values, functions, ...)
+* Function types are interfaces
+* Partial application (e.g. when working with lists, dependency injection)
+* Hollywood principle: continuations ("Dont't call us, we'll call you")
+* Chaining callbacks with continuations
+* Use bind to chain options or tasks or error handlers (monadic bind)
+* If you write own generic type add a `map` to it (functor)
+* simplify aggregation code with monoids
+* convert non monoids to monoids
+* convert expensive monoids to cheap monoids (using monoid to incrementally update)